stephenmcd/mezzanine/docs/configuration.rst

 one or more of the applications defined in your project's ``settings.INSTALLED_APPS`` setting.
-Inside your ``defaults.py`` module you then call the function ``mezzanine.conf.register_setting`` for each setting you want to define which takes four keyword arguments:
+Inside your ``defaults.py`` module you then call the function ``mezzanine.conf.register_setting`` for each setting you want to define which takes several keyword arguments:

   * ``name``: The name of the setting.
   * ``description``: The description of the setting.